Category: business english idioms

 Example: He believes honesty is the best policy.

-There you go – a practical set of examples of ethical idioms for business you can start recognising and using right away.
+There you go, a very useful set of examples of ethical idioms for business you can start recognising and using right away.

 Happy learning,